ColOfAbRiX/the-road-to-fp/03_pure_functions.md

 ## Show that loops are not good, they require mutability

-## Immutability as values that cannot cahnge
+## Immutability as values that cannot change

 ## Local mutabilty can be used